 “Police Violence and Policy Windows: How Information Affects Public Opinion about Reforms and Funding for Law Enforcement.” with Cheryl Boudreau & Scott A MacKenzie

-“Exploration and Exploitation in Cooperative Multiplex Network Evolution.” with Keith Burghardt, Luba Levin-Banchik, M. Christy Phillips, & Zeev Maoz (Under Review)
+“The Effects of Shocks on Social Mutliplex Networks: A Comparative Analysis of Experimental and Simulated Behavior in Small Networks.” with Keith Burghardt, Luba Levin-Banchik, M. Christy Phillips, & Zeev Maoz (Under Review)

 “Shocks in Cooperative Social Networks: Changes in Tie-Costs and Collapse of Altruistic Agents.” with Mikhael Gaerlan, Keith Burghardt, and Zeev Maoz